qiskit-community/qiskit-metal/CONTRIBUTING.md

 to the module, which can be used for internal links inside the documentation, and an `automodule directive <http://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`__ used to parse the module docstrings from a specified import path.
-For example, the analysis.rst file contains:
+For example, the analyses.rst file contains:

 ```
 .. automodule:: qiskit_metal.analyses
     :no-members:
     :no-inherited-members:
     :no-special-members:
 ```

-   If you're adding a new ``.rst`` file for a new module's documentation, make sure to add it to the `toctree <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#table-of-contents>`__ in that file.
+   If you're adding a new ``.rst`` file for a new module's documentation, make sure to add it to the [toctree](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#table-of-contents). in that file.

 #### The Module-Level Docstring